Highlights of our Work

 Produced “Enough!
 Preventing Child Sexual Abuse in My School,” our one-hour, online e-learning course on child sexual abuse prevention for public and private school personnel; over 1,000 school personnel completed the course in the first quarter the course was made available

-Convened in Boston on October 20th the “National Conference on Innovative Strategies to Prevent Educator Sexual Misconduct” which brought together leaders in education, advocacy and the media
+Convened in Boston ton October 20th the “National Conference on Innovative Strategies to Prevent Educator Sexual Misconduct” which brought together leaders in education, advocacy and the media

 Helped draft the Massachusetts Comprehensive Child Sexual Abuse bill (S295) introduced by Senator Joan Lovely, the most comprehensive legislation on child sexual abuse prevention introduced in any state

-Presented at the Legislative Briefing on S295 and provided testimony on the bill at Public Hearing of the Joint Committee on Education
+Presented at the Legislative Briefing on S295; provided testimony on the bill at Public Hearing of the Joint Committee on Education; coordinated testimony of survivors

 Co-convened with Associated Grant Makers, a briefing for funders and foundations about the national “Child Safety Funders Pledge”